quicksilver/manual/Readme.md

 # Quicksilver Manual Source #

-These are the source files for the Quicksilver user manual.
+These are the source files for the [online Quicksilver user manual](https://qsapp.com/manual/).
 Use [MkDocs][] to build a site from these files.

 ## Working Locally ##